-In our work-flow we introduced a stage of contour slides - vector graphic in SVG format (for detailed description see Majka et al 2011) that simplifies necessary corrections, manual preparation of structures' outlines from histology results and further improvements of slide details. automatically
+In our work-flow we introduced a stage of contour slides - vector graphic in SVG format (for detailed description see Majka et al 2011) that simplifies necessary corrections, manual preparation of structures' outlines from histology results and further improvements of slide details.

 Left: Coronal slice of a rat brain around 3 mm behind Bregma stained for Cytochrome Oxidase.
-Histological verification of the electrodes' location after chronic LFP recording from the thalamic somatosensory nuclei.
+Histological verification of the electrodes' location after chronic local field potentials (LFP) recording from the thalamic somatosensory nuclei.